Let me tell you a quick story then I’ll get to the crux of the post, I promise.

 3) Investment to increase productivity:

 Simply stated, you get out what you put in.
 Companies are spending more on their space to design it in a way that encourages collaboration among the right groups in order to support company initiatives.
 Different working activities demand different types of working spaces to bring out maximum results.
-Here’s a list of the types of spaces we’re seeing incorporated in design.
+Here’s a list of the types of spaces we’re seeing incorporated in to design.

 - Team work spaces